Gambling Space – the 8 largest bonus casinos in the world

 When it comes to the world of gambling, not all casinos are created equal.
-Gambling institutions have come a long way since the dusty saloons of the 1800s or the European gambling houses of the 1600s.
+Gambling institutions have come a long way since the dusty saloons of the 1800s or the European bonus casino houses of the 1600s.
 Questionable liquor has been replaced with top shelf drinks.
 Can-can girls and piano players have morphed into world-class shows with production values in the millions of dollars.
 That’s not to say that smaller, quainter casinos do not still exist.
 In fact, with over 1,000 casinos in the United States alone, it’s fair to say that smaller casinos make up the bulk of that number.
 However, this website is not here to discuss the small, forgettable casino; this website is dedicated to the biggest casinos in the world.

 Below is a list of the eight biggest casinos across the globe.
 These casinos aren’t just found in Las Vegas; countries as far as China and South Africa are home to mega-casinos that bring in millions of dollars every year.
 When searching for a place to win some cash and blow off some steam, why not take it up to the next level by checking out one of these behemoth casinos.
 Sometimes the old adage is true —bigger is better.